huggingface/hub-docs/tasks/src/tabular-regression/about.md

 ## Model Training

-A simple regression model can be created as follows:
+A simple regression model can be created using `sklearn` as follows:

 ```python
 #set the input features